Instructional Technology Professional Development Training

 Wednesday, May 14 4:00 p.m. - 5:00 p.m.
 Webinar (online)

-All Atlantic Cape faculty are required to attend our Getting Started with Blackboard Learn training session prior to using Blackboard at Atlantic Cape.
-In this session you will learn how to request Blackboard course shells each semester and how faculty and students access Blackboard.
-You will learn how to navigate the My Institution page, navigate the Blackboard course menu, and utilize edit mode and student view within your course.
-You will learn how to add content to your course and the importance of making sure that your content is accessible to all students.
-You will also learn the difference between the Course Messages and Send Email tools, learn how to use Discussions, learn how to send Announcements, view the Grade Center, and more.
+All faculty are required to attend our Getting Started with Blackboard Ultra training session prior to using Blackboard at Atlantic Cape.
+This session is a broad overview of how to use Blackboard at Atlantic Cape and what tools are available to you within Blackboard.
+In this session you will learn how to login to Blackboard, how to navigate the My Institution page, navigate the menus in your Blackboard course and how to utilize the student view within your course.
+You will learn about the Blackboard Ultra Course Template which is a part of every Blackboard course shell.
+You will learn how to edit, upload, create and copy content within your course and discuss the importance of making sure that your content is accessible to all students.
+You will learn the difference between using folders and learning modules to organize your content.
+We will also briefly review how to send Announcements, use Discussions, send Messages, take Attendance, setup Collaborate, view the Gradebook and more.

 Date Time Location

 In this session you will learn about Atlantic Cape’s adopted online proctoring tool, Honorlock.
 Honorlock is used with online and remote courses to protect the integrity of online exams and verify student identity.
 All faculty who teach online and remote courses are required to use Honorlock with a minimum of one assessment.
-We will look at how Honorlock works and how it can be used both with Blackboard tests and third party publisher tests.
-We will look at how to add Honorlock to a Blackboard course shell and then how to set it up to be used with a test, including a deep dive look at the available proctoring options and student guidelines.
+We will look at how Honorlock works and how it can be used both in Blackboard with assignments and tests as well as with third party publisher tests.
+We will look at how to add the Honorlock tool to a Blackboard course and then how to enable it in both an assignment and test, including a deep dive look at the available proctoring options and student guidelines.
 Finally, we will look at how to review Honorlock results and a summary report.

 Date Time Location